mnajarro/Kulna-Guide/_posts/0100-01-01-AreaRiver.md

 tags: [Bangladesh, Water, River, Hydrography]
 description:

- Natural = Water; Water = Pond (Homestead water body): A homestead water body is a man-made water catchment located near buildings and houses.
+Natural = Water; Water = Pond (Homestead water body) A homestead water body is a man-made water catchment located near buildings and houses.
 Water color will vary greatly depending on the purpose of the homestead water body. wiki.openstreetmap.org/wiki/Water
  .
  Most of the large river area coastline in this region were not collected by hand and are incorrect.
 River sections can easily be adjusted by moving each node. wiki.openstreetmap.org/wiki/Water